movsim/traffic-simulation-de/README.md

 ## Offline Usage

-Just download the whole project (go to the _Code_ button on the github project page, wait for the dropdown menu of _Code_ to open and chose _Download ZIP_).
+Just download the whole project: go to the green _Code_ button on the github project page, wait for the dropdown menu of _Code_ to open and chose _Download ZIP_ (if no green _Code_ button is visible, first chose the black _Code_ option at the top left of the page).
 After unpacking, load, e.g., _index.html_ as a local file in your favourite browser.